 Remember the toys and games you played with as a kid?
 They were fun, but did you ever consider their impact on your growth and development?
 You can learn how games shape the mind, make video games, write game scripts, and become an influential researcher and analyst in the gaming industry.

 The certificate program in arts and humanities in games trains students who can design, develop, create and analyze games from holistic and interdisciplinary perspectives, and who can understand the utilization, consumption and real world impact of games in a diverse culture and society.
-The goal of the certificate program is to make students' minds more supple, critical in thinking, and expansive through an interdisciplinary approach that encompasses the design and development of toys and games as well as the qualitative study of them.
+The goal is to make students' minds more supple, critical in thinking, and expansive through an interdisciplinary approach that encompasses the design and development of toys and games as well as the qualitative study of them.
 The interdisciplinary approach helps students understand the impact of play on human mental, emotional and social growth.
 This program, through foregrounding arts and humanities in the study of games, provides a complementary approach to the technically based study of games offered by the ASU Ira A. Fulton Schools of Engineering.

 Arts and Humanities in Games (Certificate)